Motivation

 ENTRYPOINT ["linuxbinary", "args1", "args2", "args3"]

-Let’s say the tag for this image is called linuxbinary too.
+Let’s assume the tag for this image is also linuxbinary.

 docker build . -t linuxbinary